johnnysedh3lllo/testimonial-grid-layout-front-end-mentor/README.md

 - Semantic HTML5 markup
 - CSS custom properties
+- CSS Grid
 - CSS Flexbox
 - Mobile-first workflow

 ### What I learned
-this challenge tested my knowledge of CSS positioning and with it i have been able to grasp to a much higher degree, the power in being able to use the `postion` property appropriately.
+having tried this project before, it feels good to see my knowledge of CSS Grid flourish. this challenge helped me practice what i already know of CSS Grid, so i didn't exactly learn anything new, i only reinforced what i learnt with practice.

 ### Continued development
-in other projects i will focus more on building websites with responsive layouts.
+in other projects i will focus more on building websites with responsive layouts and having them scale properly.

 ### Author
 - GitHub - [johnnysedh3lllo](https://github.com/johnnysedh3lllo)